 As a result, CentricsIT’s lead generation increased by 59%, and $1.5 million in revenue was directly attributed to the implemented marketing automation technology.

 What could be better: Qualifying leads is something that the sales reps would have to take up.
 Instead, CentricsIT could identify the potentially most valuable leads with lead scoring in place, thereby making the process even crisper, shorter, and efficient.

 (2) Marketing automation example improved lead volume by 200%: SmartBear

 Another amazing marketing automation example comes from SmartBear who triggered rapid lead volume using Automation.

 SmartBear Software, a B2B cloud mobile software company, was witnessing rapid growth.
 Processes became difficult to manage manually, and the need for Automation arose.

 You can read the complete case studies on the different challenges and solutions that SmartBear took to implement Automation here.

 What’s good about this case study: SmartBear had three product groups at the time, so to nurture the high volume of lead generation, they created nurturing paths for each product group.

 What could be better: Along with generating a good volume of leads, SmartBear should also have focused on quality lead management with gated content, progressive profiling, and other capabilities that a smart marketing automation platform offers.

 (3) Personalization Increased online registrations by 15%: Brainshark

-Third, in our list of marketing automation examples to follow is Brainshark.
+Third, our list of marketing automation examples to follow is Brainshark.